JuanMoya/SKY130-PD-workshop/README.md

 ![package require openlane 0.9 command to load all the packages needed.](step_3.png) We typed the "package require openlane 0.9" command to load all the packages needed in the openLANE flow.

+The three commands mentioned above must be executed everytime we want to run the openLANE flow.